 The D’Addario Natural Rosin is an affordable yet efficient rosin for cellos and other instruments such as violins and violas.
 Made of all natural ingredients, the rosin works well with natural horsehair or synthetic hair bows.
 It is anchored in a plastic channel for better grip and application.
 Moreover, the rosin is an optimal product for bowed stringed instruments when exposed in colder and drier climates.
 It works decently on producing clean and crisp sound for its relatively inexpensive price.

-A good cellist does not only have the necessary skills to play the cello, he/she must also be equipped with the necessary gears such as a cello rosin.
-When choosing from the list of the best cello rosins, the efficiency of each product should be taken into consideration so that you can pick the ideal rosin that can produce a warm and smooth sound.
+A good cellist does not only have the necessary skills to play the cello, he/she must also be equipped with the necessary supplies such as a cello rosin.
+When choosing from the list of the best cello rosins, you want to pick a rosin that will make your cello sing.